 DNA analysis was delayed at first as numerous tests were needed because the human remains were incomplete and potentially combined, Varrone said in May 2011.

 And the longer the case goes unsolved, the harder it is for detectives to connect all the dots and find one, or more, killers.

 “Time does complicate things,” Vernon Geberth, an expert homicide investigator retired from the NYPD, said in May 2011.
 “People’s memories fade, relationships fade and in this case you now have to get back to gals murdered… and find out who knew them and what other clues were there that might have been missed.”

 Disagreement over the number of killers

-Just before then-Suffolk Police Commissioner Richard Dormer left office in December 2011, he and Suffolk County District Attorney Thomas Spota presented contradictory theories at a legislative session about the number of serial killers in the Gilgo case.
+Just before the late former Suffolk Police Commissioner Richard Dormer left office in December 2011, he and then-Suffolk County District Attorney Thomas Spota presented contradictory theories at a legislative session about the number of serial killers in the Gilgo case.